lonegunmanb/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: SNFR11 - Category: Contribution/Support

 A module owner **MUST** respond to logged issues within 3 business days.
+(I would say a **MUST** might be difficult for a volunteer and it might encourge bot-style boilerplate response.
+Maybe we can establish some sort of automatically warning system for this, or a centralized Kanban so a PM team could intervene in time.)

 #### ID: SNFR12 - Category: Contribution/Support